Learner driver survey & statistics 2021

 Over 25

 *In April 2020, the decision was made by Tasmania’s Minister for Infrastructure and Transport to allow learners to progress to an L2 licence without a practical test, reducing the absolute minimums required.
-This was in effect for a period in 2020, and may have affected some government and survey statistics surrounding learner drivers in Tasmania[11].
+This was in effect for a period in 2020, and may have affected some government and survey statistics surrounding learner drivers in Tasmania [11]. **In Victoria, anyone above the age of 21 is not required to fill out a logbook, or complete a minimum amount of hours [3].

 2.0 Government-sourced learner driver statistics